rukiyeaslan/office-reservation-app/README.md

 # Office Reservation App

 In this project, I develop an office reservation app.
 This app should have CRUD operations for Organizations, Offices and Desks that are working with a Mongo database.
 Only a logged-in user can use these CRUD operations.
-In this app, you should register a user with an endpoint.
-You should develop a Jason Web Token (JWT) refresh and access token mechanism for handling user security.
-We expect you to implement this application with some features as detailed below:
+In this app, I register a user with an endpoint.
+I develop a Jason Web Token (JWT) refresh and access token mechanism for handling user security.

 ## Features in this project: